-Before we go into depth detail for possible solutions, let’s first see as to why Google chrome keeps closing on our Android devices.
+Before we go into depth detail about possible solutions, let’s first see why Google Chrome keeps closing on our Android devices.
 There could be several reasons for it, let’s discuss them one by one.

 It’s always recommended to keep clearing the cache files of browsers on a regular basis.
 Otherwise, you’ll end up having a big number of cache files.
 These Cache files, when exceeded from a certain level, will cause trouble.
 This could be one of the reasons why ‘Google Chrome Keeps Crashing.’